Adafruit RGB Negative 16x2 LCD+Keypad Kit for Raspberry Pi

 This pi plate is perfect for when you want to build a stand-alone project with its own user interface.
 The 4 directional buttons plus select button allows basic control without having to attach a bulky computer.

 The plate is designed for both Revision 1 and Revision 2 Raspberry Pi's.
 It uses the I2C (SDA/SCL) pins.
 We have a special xtra-tall 26-pin header so the plate sits above the USB and Ethernet jacks.
+For Pi Model B+, the resistors sit right above the new set of USB ports.
+To keep them from shorting against the metal, a piece of electrical tape must be placed onto the USB ports.

 This product comes as a kit!
 Included is a high quality PCB and all the components (buttons, header etc).
 A 16x2 Character RGB negative LCD is included!
 Assembly is easy, even if you've never soldered before and the kit can be completed in 30 minutes.
 Check the product tutorial page for assembly instructions before purchasing.